 Registration is Closed for ACE RDU 2023-2024 Program.
 Please check back in August 2024 to signup!

-For the 2021-2022 school year, The ACE Program of Raleigh/Durham will be providing a hybrid learning setting for students interested in learning more about the architecture, construction and engineering fields.
-The sessions will be held on Thursday’s from 4:00 – 6:00 pm in person and 5:00-6:00 pm virtually depending on the session with educational sessions and activities, as well as interaction with professionals in the field.
+For the 2023-2024 school year, The ACE Program of Raleigh/Durham will be providing an in person learning at five locations, for students interested in learning more about the architecture, construction and engineering fields.
+The sessions will be held on Thursday’s from 4:00 – 6:00 pm in person with educational sessions and activities, as well as interaction with professionals in the field.

 What does the ACE Mentor Program offer?